 A: It is totally understandable that you don't want anything bad to happen to your friend.
 The problem is that you do not have the knowledge or ability to keep your friend safe.
 Being a caring friend is very important, but you and your friend need to recognize your limits.
 Your friend needs professional help to help him or her better understand why they self-injure and how to deal with their emotions in a healthier way.

-A: Self-injurers often have a fear of abandonment, so a break-up with someone who has been important to them often will result in an intense emotions state.
+A: Self-injurers often have a fear of abandonment, so a break-up with someone who has been important to them often will result in an intense emotional state.
 This is frightening and uncomfortable for many self-injurers who will then resort to their most effective coping strategy - self-injury.
-Your friend might try to blame you, but both of you need to understand that the only person who has control over is or her behavior is the self-injurer themself.
+Your friend might try to blame you, but both of you need to understand that the only person who has control over his or her behavior is the self-injurer themselves.
 The self-injurer may say, "if you leave me I'll injure."
 However, you should not stay in the relationship as a result of threats.
 A healthy relationship can never result from this type of "force" relationship.
 Tell them that you hope they will take responsibility for their own feelings and behavior, and get the help they need to get through the emotions that surround a loss.
 Let them know that you are willing to help them look for information regarding treatment options.
 Remember, a healthy relationship is one of honesty, compromise and communication.

 If you have a question please send it to us at email@example.com.
 If you have the question, probably others do as well!